er888kh/linux-cli-community/USAGE.md

 4. Connect to ProtonVPN

    You are now ready to connect to ProtonVPN.
 For example, you can let ProtonVPN-CLI find the fastest server for you.
-Just type `sudo protonvpn connect -f` and a connection will be established.
+Just type `sudo e_protonvpn connect -f` and a connection will be established.

    ![ubuntu-connected](resources/images/usage-ubuntu-connected.png)